webmid/phalcon-service-repository/README.md

 # Description

+In this repository we learn that how to create service layer between database and controller in Phalcon framework.

-please note that I developed this assessment in windows so after install, You may need change some config in public/index.php or service.php or config.php
+After install, You may need change some config in public/index.php or service.php or config.php